FAIMS/FAIMS2-Documentation/docs/Getting+started+with+FAIMS+-+an+overview.md

 Background
 ==========

-[The arrival of low-cost smartphones and tablets is a game-changing event for mobile data collection, due to a c][onvergence of features:]
+The arrival of low-cost smartphones and tablets is a game-changing event for mobile data collection, due to a convergence of
+features:

 1. Touch screen/graphics